Flowtter/crispy/README.md

 # Frontend explanation

 The frontend is a web-application that allows you to add options to the Crispy algorithm.\
-It has 5 pages:
+It has 5 views:

-- clips
+- Clips
-- cuts
+- Segments
-- music
+- Musics
-- effects
+- Effects
-- result
+- Result

 ### Clips

-In the clips page, you can see the list of your videos.\
+In the clips view, you can see the list of your videos.\
 You can rearrange them by dragging and dropping them.\
-Select the videos you want to make cuts of by selecting "show" for that video \
+Select the videos you want to make segments of by selecting "show" for that video \
 Select the videos you want in the montage and add customs effects for a single clip.\
-Once you've made your selection, you can click on `generate cuts` to create the cuts.
+Once you've made your selection, you can click on `generate segments` to create the segments.

-### Cuts
+### Segments

-In the cuts page, you can see the list of your cuts.\
+In the segments view, you can see the list of your segments.\
-Each cut is a gameplay highlight chosen by the algorithm. \
+Each segment is a gameplay highlight chosen by the algorithm. \
-You can select "hide" on a cut to exclude that cut from the final result.
+You can select "hide" on a segment to exclude that segment from the final result.

-### Music
+### Musics

-In the music page, you can see the list of your music.\
+In the music view, you can see the list of your music.\
 This is the music that will be played in the final result video. \
 You can select "hide" for songs you don't want and you can you can rearrange them by dragging and dropping them.

 ### Effects

-In the effects page, you can see the list of your effects.\
+In the effects view, you can see the list of your effects.\
 Those effects are applied to the whole video.\
 Yet the clips' effects override the global effects.\
 The following effects are available to use:

 - blur
-- scale
 - hflip
 - vflip
 - brightness